You are currently on Hearing Direct UK

 Cant find what you're looking for?

 Speak to a member of our team today

 30 Day Money Back Guarantee

-This entry was posted on 20th March 2018 by Gary.
+This entry was posted on 20th March 2018 by Joan McKechnie.

 Getting rid of Earwax at home can sometimes be a little tricky.
 As wax build-up can be a literal pain, ridding our ears of it needs to be done properly.
 Safety should always come first when dealing with our ears.
 The last thing we want is to damage our hearing or ears when removing unwanted wax.

 In this blog post, we talk about why earwax is a problem, why it's also necessary and guide you through a number of remedies on how to get rid of earwax.

 Most ear problems only last a couple of hours, and there are many options to relieve your discomfort.
 One of the most common ear problems (Conductive Hearing Loss) is caused by earwax and can affect millions of people each year.
 Depending on the person, the amount of earwax produced varies widely, meaning some people may be prone to excessive wax build-up.
 Dissolving ear wax can help eradicate this problem.

 Ear wax is a normal biological material produced by glands in the ear and functions as a proactive waterproof coating.
 It is a combination of dead cells, sebum, cerumen and various external matter such as dirt and cosmetics.

 Moreover, as earwax is softly acidic, it has antibacterial properties.
 It may be soft and moist, which is common in children, or it may be hard and more likely to become impacted, which is more common in older people.
 The ear naturally expels wax but sometimes earwax cannot be effectively excreted, resulting in a blockage.
 Earwax dissolvers can help by softening and loosening the impacted wax buildup.